-Medications used to treat serious or chronic conditions.
-Examples include hepatitis C, hemophilia, multiple sclerosis and rheumatoid arthritis.
-These drugs are typically given by injection, but may be topical or taken by mouth.
-They often require careful adherence to treatment plans, have special handling or storage requirements, and may not be stocked by retail pharmacies.
+Specialty medications are: used to treat complex medical conditions and are typically given by injection, but may be topical or taken by mouth.
+They also often require careful adherence to treatment plans, may have special handling or storage requirements, and may not be stocked by retail pharmacies.
+Some conditions such as hepatitis C, hemophilia, multiple sclerosis and rheumatoid arthritis are treated with Specialty Medications.